-We would also like to acknowledge and apologise for the report being released two months later than we would have liked, .
+We would also like to acknowledge and apologise for the report being released two months later than we would have liked, in part due to delays in the process of disbursing these grants.
 In the future, we will aim to take potential delays into account so that we can better keep to our target of releasing a report once every six months.

 As a quick summary, the Fund supports work that:

 In addition, the Fund focuses on organisations with a compelling and transparent case in favour of their cost-effectiveness, and/or that will benefit from being funded by a large number of donors.
 Longview Philanthropy decides the grants and allocations based on its past and ongoing work to evaluate organisations in this space.

 This grant is to support the work of Martin Wattenberg and Fernanda Viégas to develop their AI interpretability work at Harvard University.
 The grant aims to fund research that enhances our understanding of how modern AI systems function — better understanding how these systems work is among the more straightforward ways we can ensure these systems are safe.
 Profs.
 Wattenberg and Viégas have a strong track record (with both having excellent references from other experts) and their future plans are likely to advance the interpretability field.

 Longview: “We recommended a grant of $110,000 to support Martin Wattenberg and Fernanda Viégas’ interpretability work on the basis of excellent reviews of their prior work.
 These funds will go primarily towards setting up a compute cluster and hiring graduate students or possibly postdoctoral fellows.”